MIDUS: Memory-Infused Depth Up-Scaling: Appendix

-\blue{In Table~\ref{tab:memory_count}, we vary the total number of product-key memories from tens of thousands to one million, i.e., $n{=}16,32,64$ in the PKM factorization.
-Average zero-shot accuracy rises steadily with capacity, while perplexity stays essentially flat.
-We hypothesize that larger tables mainly help tasks that benefit from retrieving facts or patterns, without disrupting the core language-modeling behavior.
-MIDUS gains an additional axis to scale quality, and rather than adding more Transformer blocks, we can improve results by increasing the number of memories.}
+In Table~\ref{tab:memory_count}, we vary the total number of product-key memories from tens of thousands to one million, i.e., $n{=}16,32,64$ in the PKM factorization.
+Average zero-shot accuracy rises steadily with capacity, while PPL stays essentially flat.
+We hypothesize that a larger number of memory slots mainly helps tasks that benefit from retrieving facts or patterns, without disrupting the core language-modeling behavior.
+MIDUS gains an additional axis to scale quality, and rather than adding more Transformer blocks, we can improve results by increasing the number of memory slots.

-\subsection{Ablation study on Top-k}
+\subsubsection{Ablation study on Top-k}

-\blue{In Table~\ref{tab:topk}, we vary the number of retrieved memory slots per token from $k{=}1$ to $k{=}8$ while keeping the memory size and all other hyperparameters fixed.
-Average zero-shot accuracy improves steadily as $k$ increases from 1 to 4, with modest or no further gains at $k{=}8$, and perplexity remains essentially unchanged across all settings.
-We therefore use $k{=}4$ as the default Top-$k$ setting in all other experiments.}
+In Table~\ref{tab:topk}, we vary the number of retrieved memory slots per token from $k{=}1$ to $k{=}8$ while keeping the memory size and all other hyperparameters fixed.
+Average zero-shot accuracy improves steadily as $k$ increases from 1 to 4, with modest or no further gains at $k{=}8$, and PPL remains essentially unchanged across all settings.
+We therefore use $k{=}4$ as the default Top-$k$ setting in all other experiments.

-\subsection{\blue{Ablation study on the learning rate and weight decay}}
+\subsubsection{Ablation study on the learning rate and weight decay}

-\blue{In Table~\ref{tab:lr_wd}, we vary the learning rate and weight decay over a range of reasonable values while keeping all other settings fixed.
-Across these configurations, perplexity remains tightly clustered around 11.62–11.64 and the average zero-shot accuracy stays in a narrow band, indicating that MIDUS-HML is relatively robust to these optimization hyperparameters.
-For the memory layer itself, we use the same learning rate but apply it as a fixed rate without a scheduler, and we set the weight decay for the key–value parameters to zero.}
+In Table~\ref{tab:lr_wd}, we vary the learning rate and weight decay over a range of reasonable values while keeping all other settings fixed.
+Across these configurations, PPL remains tightly clustered around 11.62–11.64 and the average zero-shot accuracy stays in a narrow band, indicating that MIDUS-HML is relatively robust to these optimization hyperparameters.